Deep Learning in the Sequence Space: Literature

-For applications where a local method is sufficient, methods based on linearization in the sequence space have recently become the dominant method of choice for heterogeneous agent models in macroeconomics following the game-changing work by \cite{boppartetal_2018} and \cite{auclertetal_2021}. \cite{boppartetal_2018} and \cite{auclertetal_2021} introduce local methods, which linearize heterogeneous agent models with respect to aggregates, in the sequence space.
-These methods, together with the accompanying libraries,\footnote{See \url{https://github.com/shade-econ/sequence-jacobian} for a user friendly library for the method in \cite{auclertetal_2021}.} have substantially increased the tractability of heterogeneous agent models with aggregate risk, rendering a wide set of previously intractable models computationally tractable.\footnote{See also \cite{reiter2009solving} and \cite{bayerluetticke_2020} for linearization in aggregate variables in the state space.} Our method complements this literature by providing a global method, which is hence applicable for models with larger shocks and without certainty equivalence with respect to aggregate risk.
+Perturbation methods in the sequence space have become the method of choice for solving heterogeneous agent models following the game-changing work by \cite{boppartetal_2018} and \cite{auclertetal_2021}. \cite{boppartetal_2018} and \cite{auclertetal_2021} introduce local methods, which linearize heterogeneous agent models with respect to aggregates, in the sequence space.\footnote{See also \cite{reiter2009solving} and \cite{bayerluetticke_2020} for linearization in aggregate variables in the state space.} These methods, together with the accompanying libraries,\footnote{See \url{https://github.com/shade-econ/sequence-jacobian} for a user friendly library for the method in \cite{auclertetal_2021}.} have substantially increased the tractability of heterogeneous agent models with aggregate risk, rendering a wide set of previously intractable models computationally tractable.
+Our method complements this literature by providing a global method, which is hence applicable for models with larger shocks and without certainty equivalence with respect to aggregate risk.
 The cost of having a global method is that the runtime is substantially longer in comparison to local methods, such as the sequence-space Jacobian method by \cite{auclertetal_2021}.